jaylett/django_exceptional_middleware/README.md

     from exceptional_middleware.responses import HttpConflict
     class MyConflict(HttpConflict):

         def augment_response(self, response):
             response.delete_cookie('mycookie')

+      def augment_response(self, response):
+        response.delete_cookie('mycookie')

 ### Problems

-If you intercept "normal" exceptions rather than letting Django's 500 processing happening, the `got_request_exception` signal is fired with the `CustomRareHttpResponses` middleware class as sender, rather than the appropriate handler driving the request.
+If you intercept "normal" exceptions rather than letting Django's 500 processing happening, the `got_request_exception` signal is fired with the `ExceptionalMiddleware` middleware class as sender, rather than the appropriate handler driving the request.
 This is because there's no way (short of walking the callstack) of figuring out the right one.
 Unless someone can explain to me why you need to know the handler in your signal processor, it doesn't seem worth fixing.

 [James Aylett](http://tartarus.org/james/computers/django/)